-What to know from NFL Week 10: Drew Brees is getting an MRI, and the NFC East is getting ridiculous
+What to know from NFL Week 10: Drew Brees got hurt, and the NFC East is getting ridiculous

 But then again, who knows?
 The complexion of the league, after all, can change in the time it takes a football to travel about 52 yards in the air.
 Drew Brees is ailing, Murray is a magician, and here is what to know.

 Drew Brees got hurt, and it’s not clear when he’s coming back.
+In a season the Saints treated as a go-for-broke mission, they may have to try to win an elusive second Super Bowl without Drew Brees.

 Late in the second half of the New Orleans Saints’ 27-13 victory over the depleted San Francisco 49ers, Brees absorbed a massive hit from defensive end Kentavius Street.
+At halftime, after trying warmup tosses, Brees approached Coach Sean Payton and said, “Hey, I don’t feel like I’m capable of playing.”

-After halftime, Jameis Winston emerged as New Orleans’s quarterback.
+Jameis Winston emerged as New Orleans’s quarterback.
 The Saints labeled Brees questionable to return with a rib injury.
-He stood on the sidelines with his helmet on, but the injury may have been serious.
+He stood on the sidelines with his helmet on, making it difficult to ascertain the severity of his injury.

-At halftime, after trying warmup tosses, Brees approached Coach Sean Payton and said, “Hey, I don’t feel like I’m capable of playing.”

 “Probably the first time in 15 years where it was significant enough he felt like he couldn’t function in the second half,” Payton said in a postgame video news conference.

-Brees will receive an MRI exam and an X-ray to determine the severity of his injury.
+Brees received an MRI exam and an X-ray that revealed broken ribs on both sides of his body and a collapsed lung, ESPN reported Monday afternoon.
+It’s not clear how much time Brees will miss, but it could be significant.

 The Saints may be handing their six-game winning streak to Winston, the former No. 1 overall pick who signed a one-year, $1.1 million contract this offseason.
 He piloted them to a victory in the second half, completing 6 of 10 passes for 63 yards and, crucially, zero interceptions.

 The Saints with Winston would be different, but not necessarily worse and maybe better.
 Brees’s arm strength has diminished over the years, and this season he essentially abandoned throwing deep.
 Brees had attempted 12 passes thrown at least 20 yards beyond the line of scrimmage entering Week 10, according to Pro Football Focus, which ranked 32nd in the NFL.
 While Winston would be less efficient and present a turnover risk, he would unlock deep passing that had been lacking from Payton’s offense.